-Have an impact on, financial performance, return on assets, earn, profit, measure, property, improve, amount of stock, fixed assets, lower (v.), borrow, resources, attractive, available, facilities, premium prices, increase profits, consequently, lead times,
+Impact, financial performance, return on assets, earn, profit, measure, property, improve, amount of stock, fixed assets, lower (v.), borrow, resources, attractive, available, facilities, premium prices, increase profits, consequently, lead times,

 As an expensive function, logistics has an impact on an organization's overall financial performance.
 We can give many illustrations of this, but will start with the effects on the return on assets (ROA).